drekka/Alchemic/imports.md

 ```

 {{layout.objc}}
 As you can see, there is quite a bit of code being hidden by a very small macro.
-Most of Alchemic's macros manage similar or even more code.
+Most of Alchemic's macros hide similar or even more code.

 {{layout.objc}}
+*__But I still don't like macros' !__*

+{{layout.objc}}
-*Note: It's also possible to avoid using macros if you really don't like them.
-Take a look at how the Swift API works for examples and simply do the same thing in Objective-C.
+Ok, it's also possible to avoid using them if you really want to.
+Flip over to the documentation for the Swift version of Alchemic.
+You can use Alchemic registration method to do the same job.
+Just convert the Swift code to Objective-C and you'll be macro free.

 {{layout.swift}}
 ## Swift registration method